BU-KABlab/PANDA-BEAR/documentation/Code-Architecture.md

 # Code Architecture

-Overview of the PANDA-SDL codebase architecture, including key components and their relationships.
+Overview of the PANDA-BEAR codebase architecture, including key components and their relationships.
 This document helps developers understand the system structure and navigate the codebase effectively.

 **Navigation**: [Home](00-Home.md) | [Developer Guide](Developer-Guide.md) | Code Architecture | [API Reference](API-Reference.md)

 ## High-Level Architecture

-The PANDA-SDL system is organized into several key components:
+The PANDA-BEAR system is organized into several key components:

 ```
 ┌───────────────────────────────────────────────────────────────┐